sally-00/sally-00.github.io/_posts/2022-02-08-githubPagesSetupMemo.md

 ---
 layout: post
-title: Creating this website from zero using template with Jekyll and github pages
+title: Setup this website from zero using template with Jekyll and github pages
 date: 2022-02-07 17:39:00
 description: website memo
 tags: website, Jekyll, GithubPages